-While we do our best to encourage and support every teen who enters our program, some young men struggle with challenges beyond our treatment capabilities.
-If your teenage son engages in a pattern of sexually predatory or repeatedly violent behavior, we are more than willing to refer you to programs more equipped to serve your needs.
+While we do our best to encourage and support every teen who enters our program, some young adults struggle with challenges beyond our treatment capabilities.
+If your teenager engages in a pattern of sexually predatory or repeatedly violent behavior, we are more than willing to refer you to programs more equipped to serve your needs.

 How does New Focus Academy help teens on the autism spectrum?

-At New Focus Academy, our ultimate goal is helping young men develop autonomy and independence.
-We aim for each graduate to reach his highest goals, conquer his scariest challenges, and pursue his fullest life.
+At New Focus Academy, our ultimate goal is helping teenagers develop autonomy and independence.
+We aim for each graduate to reach their highest goals, conquer their scariest challenges, and pursue their fullest life.
 Our autism programs are simple, yet highly flexible and individualized.

 When a student enters our autism program, we complete a thorough and comprehensive intake assessment that identifies their unique struggles and strengths.
 Through additional interviews and observational sessions, we select several significant issues to tackle during their time in our program.
 Drawing on the latest therapeutic research, our experienced team of clinicians creates a custom treatment plan to build autonomy, confidence, and resilience.

-Although the most successful and foundational elements of our autism program remain consistent, no two treatment plans are the same—just like no two teenage boys are the same!
+Although the most successful and foundational elements of our autism program remain consistent, no two treatment plans are the same—just like no two teenagers are the same!
 We constantly adjust our approach based on observation and feedback.